 We believe in teachers and leaders as passionate professionals and drivers of student achievement, and schools as the unit of change.
 Too often in education, innovation happens to educators through top-down mandates, and there is a tendency to pursue new initiatives and rush to scale before engaging educators and students.
 Through the RISE Network, we are committed to authentic, collaborative, and evidence-based improvement.
 RISE empowers educators to innovate in response to the opportunities and challenges they observe in their classrooms and school communities.
 RISE is not a program or initiative; rather, it is a platform to convene educators helping all students access and achieve college and career success.

 We learn as a Network, observing the inspiring dedication of RISE educators and the tremendous potential of RISE students.
 During the first 18 months of our partnership, RISE high schools piloted a variety of programs to strengthen the middle to high school transition, increase college and career readiness, and strengthen data systems and practices to support student achievement.
 In 2016-17, RISE members expanded opportunities for innovation and agency among students and staff, launching the RISE Educator Innovation Fund and Wishbone partnership.
-And as we look ahead to the 2017-18 school year, RISE members will adopt the RISE by 5 strategy informed by research and the pioneering work of RISE teachers and leaders.
+And 2017-18, RISE members adopted the RISE by 5 strategy informed by research and the pioneering work of RISE teachers and leaders.